Shekswess/shekswess/README1.md

 - AWS EC2: Scalable virtual servers in the cloud.
 - AWS Elastic Container Service: Orchestrating and managing containerized applications.
 - AWS API Gateway: Building and managing APIs for your applications.
-- AWS Cognito: Adding authentication and authorization to your applications.
-- AWS CloudFormation: Managing and provisioning your AWS infrastructure as code.

 ## Tools and Frameworks 🛠️
 Here's a glimpse of the tools and frameworks I work with: